USC-NSL/Medusa/README.md

 ## Getting Started

-Please read the text in "Project Home" link above first to understand what the Medusa system does.
 This document provides a way on how to configure Medusa client and cloud components to your environment.

 ### Requirements

-This source code is tested on the following platforms and devices.
+This source code is tested on the following platforms, devices, and dependencies

 - Medusa Cloud
     - OS: Ubuntu 9.04/10.04, and Mint15